Vertebrate: Physical

 The ancestral vertebrates, and most extant species, are aquatic and carry out gas exchange in their gills.
 The gills are finely-branched structures which bring the blood close to the water.
 They are positioned just behind the head, supported by cartilaginous or bony branchial arches.
 In jawed vertebrates, the first gill arch pair evolved into the jaws.
 In amphibians and some primitive bony fishes, the larvae have external gills, branching off from the gill arches.
 Oxygen is carried from the gills to the body in the blood, and carbon dioxide is returned to the gills, in a closed circulatory system driven by a chambered heart.
+The kidneys filter the bloodstream, producing urine.
 The tetrapods have lost the gills of their fish ancestors; they have adapted the swim bladder (that fish use for buoyancy) into lungs to breathe air, and the circulatory system is adapted accordingly.
 At the same time, they adapted the bony fins of the lobe-finned fishes into two pairs of walking legs, carrying the weight of the body via the shoulder and pelvic girdles.

 Vertebrates vary in size from the smallest frog species such as Brachycephalus pulex, with a minimum adult snout–vent length of 6.45 mm to the blue whale, at up to 33 m and weighing some 150 tonnes.